solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 6. You may now close the query tab, when prompted choose **Discard all changes**.

-## Task 7 - Access Control to Synapse SQL Pools
+## Task 8 - Access Control to Synapse SQL Pools

-There may be times when direct user access is required to be added to the SQL pools.
+When provisioning new users to the workspace, in addition to adding them to one our workspace security groups, they can also be added with direct user access to the SQL pools.
 You have the ability to manually add users to SQL databases on a per database basis.
 If a user needs to be added to multiple databases, these steps must be repeated for each one.

 1. In Azure Synapse Studio, select **Develop** from the left menu.